orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

 The *DSFuzzyModelEstimation* application performs the fuzzy model estimation (once by use case: descriptor set / Belief support / Plausibility support).
-It has the following input parameters :
+It has the following input parameters:

 -  ``-psin`` a vector data of positive samples enriched according to the “Compute Descriptors” part